tawong/DnD-Instant-Initiative/README.md

 + 3 - Delete Confirmation == FALSE & CLEAR AFTER ADD == TRUE

 ## Possible updates
++ ~Make names editable!
+Added in v1.4!
 + ~Create actor with CSV input~ JSON Input supported (See Advanced Importing)!
 + ~Save current page data~ Completed!
 + Other things I have thought about but since forgotten

 ## Ingredients
-This tool is coded mainly in JavaScript (it's probably inefficient as this was a fun project), with HTML and CSS.
+This tool is coded mainly in JavaScript (it's probably inefficient - this was a fun project), with HTML and CSS.

+## Version/Latest Updates
+Version 1.4

++ Actor names are now editable!

 ## Known Issues
 + In certain scenarios, the green "active player" overlay will pass on to the table header.

 ###### Flyswatter
++ Fixed an issue where edited names were not being exported correctly.
 + Fixed an issue where auto-generating an enemy would pull notes from the character creator.
 + Fixed an issue where cancelling the damage prompt would return NaN.
 + Fixed an issue where HP was being calculated as a String and breaking the tool.